solidarychain/solidarychain-development-monorepo/packages/server-graphql/NOTES.md

 $ npx lerna add graphql-type-json --scope @convector-sample/server-graphql
 ```

-to use `any` in grapl we must implement a custom scalar type or use the [graphql-type-json](https://github.com/taion/graphql-type-json) package
+to use `any` in graphql we must implement a custom scalar type or use the [graphql-type-json](https://github.com/taion/graphql-type-json) package

 - [Dynamic (Unique) Objects in GraphQl](https://stackoverflow.com/questions/33819658/dynamic-unique-objects-in-graphql)